Expecting your second baby? Here are the items to add to your second baby registry to make sure you’re ready for baby number two!

-If, like me, you’ve experienced the huge benefits of having a humidifier going in your baby’s room when they have a bit of a cold and struggle to breathe, then you might consider buying a second one for your new baby (if sleeping in a separate room).
+Humidifiers can really help your sick baby get sleep.
+And you might consider buying a second one for your new baby.
 Because when it’s winter, let me tell you, the chances of both your kids getting a cold at the same time and needing the humidifier in each room are pretty high.

 Is the second baby going to sleep in the same room as your first or in a separate room?
 Are they the same gender?

 Goes without saying that if your second baby is going to have a separate room, then you’ll probably want to get new decorations.